cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 ### The BUG

-**I:** Eugeniy, bug is something that prevents programm or computer from working fine.
-We need a cocktail somehow related to that.
+**I:** Eugeniy, a bug is something preventing a program or a computer from working fine.
+We need a cocktail somehow related to this.

-**E:** Fine.
-Specially for that I have a jar with a bug.
+**E:** All right.
+Especially for this there is a jar with a bug.
-Berries in the cocktail will look like bugs.
-And you have to catch them all during drinking the cocktail.
+The berries in a cocktail will look like bugs.
+You have to catch them all while drinking the cocktail.

 Ingredients:

 ```
-- Bilberry or any other berries 10 pcs
+- 10 pcs Elderberry or other berries
-- Cold fruit tee 100 ml
+- 100 mL Cold Fruit Tea
-- Bilberry syrup 30 ml
+- 30 mL Elderberry Syrup
-- Lemon fresh 20 ml
+- 20 mL  Fresh Lemon Juice
-- Rom or Gin 30 ml
+- 30 mL Rum or Gin
 ```

 TODO:

 ```
-Mix all ingredients together into a glass with ice
+Add all the ingredients into a glass filled with ice and mix
 ```

 ![The BUG](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/bug_1.jpg "The BUG")